 Buy Now

-The Statux ADS-B is an excellent choice for pilots who are budget-conscious yet aren’t willing to compromise functionality, or especially compatibility.
+The Stratux ADS-B is an excellent choice for pilots who are budget-conscious yet aren’t willing to compromise functionality, or especially compatibility.

 The Stratux is compatible with iPhones, iPads, and Android devices, as well as ForeFlight, FltPlan, Avare, and pretty much everything else out there.

-It quickly receives and displays air-to-air traffic, data, and FIS-B weather; in addition to METARs, TAFs, NOTAMs, winds, and temps aloft, and more.
+It was able to quickly receive and display air-to-air traffic, data, and FIS-B weather; in addition to METARs, TAFs, NOTAMs, winds, and temps aloft, and more.

 Most Features: Garmin GDL 52